robertmc0/modules-test/modules/network/private-endpoints/README.md

-# Private Endpoints Module
+# Private Endpoints Module.

+This module deploys Microsoft.Network privateEndpoints.

 ## Description

+This module performs the following

+- Creates Microsoft.Network privateEndpoints resource.
-This module deploys Microsoft.Network privateEndpoints and associates with the given Private DNS Zone.
+- Associates the private endpoint with the given Private DNS Zone.
+- Applys a lock to the private endpoint if the lock is specified.

 ## Parameters